Polaris000/Polaris000/README.md

 ### Hi, I'm Aniruddha

 #### About
 - Senior undergrad at BITS Pilani, Pilani campus, studying Computer Science.
-At the moment, I'm interning at [Tekion](https://tekion.com/), a startup based in California.
+- Interning at [Tekion](https://tekion.com/), a startup based in California.
 - Code in Python, Java, C and C++.
 - Dabble in machine learning, using python libraries like numpy, pandas, pytorch and sklearn.
 - Blog sporadically at [Medium.com](https://polaris000.medium.com/), where my articles are published in Medium's top datascience publication, TowardsDataScience.